-The identification, assessment and reporting of risk in the Group is controlled within the risk governance framework which incorporates both the Board, risk committees appointed by the Board (e.g. BRC, Group Audit Committee (GAC)), and also the Group Risk Policy Committee (GRPC) and its appointed committees.
+The identification, assessment and reporting of risk in the Group is controlled within the risk governance framework which incorporates both the Board, risk committees appointed by the Board (e.g. BRC, Group Audit Committee (GAC)), and also the Executive Committee (ERC), the Asset & Liability Committee (ALCO), and their respective appointed committees.